Imaginous/Cowboy_Untamed/README.md

 - Goto `Security`.
 - Check the `Unknown Sources` option.

-Now you should be able to download and install the APK file.
+Now you should be able to download and install the APK file.<br><br>
+**Note:** Since some users buy a second hand Android phone just to use this app, make sure you have Android version 7.1.1 or higher.

 ## Usage
 This app can disable the speed limit of your Cowboy V1/2/3 bike.